TorstenScholz/h2i/README.md

 - Add list command for getting and showing available device ids and types.

 ## Changelog
+- 1.2.1
+Check if connection to ccu can be made and give error message if not.
+Clean up staelist on program finish.
+Silend run of curl und xmllint.

+- 1.2.0
-1.2.0 Check enviroment for needed programs and give sugesstions on how to install them.
+Check enviroment for needed programs and give sugesstions on how to install them.

+- 1.1.0
-1.1.0 Code documentation.
+Better code documentation.

+- 1.0.0
-1.0.0 Initial Version with basic feature set.
+Initial Version with basic feature set.

 ## Licence